 Your child needs lots of care.
-All the little things you're going to do for your baby will affect his development.
-Even when your baby is very young, he has needs, and that's where "Baby Wants..." can help.
+All the little things you're going to do for your baby will affect their development.
+Even when your baby is very young, they have needs, and that's where "Baby Wants..." can help.

-Baby wants... to be comforted
+Baby wants... to be comforted.

-Your child needs you to comfort her whenever she is sick, tired or just cranky.
+Your child needs you to comfort them whenever they are sick, tired or just cranky.
 When a baby cries, they are letting you know they need you.
-Pick up your baby, say soothing things to her and cuddle her.
+Pick up your baby, say soothing things and give a cuddle.
 You won't spoil your baby.
-Even if your baby does not stop crying right away when you try to comfort her, you are still letting her know you have heard her, she is important to you and you are there for her.
-This builds her sense of security and trust.
+Even if your baby does not stop crying right away when you try to provide comfort, you are still letting them know they have been heard, that they are important to you and that you are there for your baby.
+This builds their sense of security and trust.

-Baby wants... to play
+Baby wants... to play.

-Your infant learns by playing.
+Your baby learns by playing.
 Babies find out about the world around them and learn about themselves.